Reads tagged with “Ursula K. Le Guin”

 The splendors of the unknown, the uncertain, and the unclassifiable, truth and beauty at the intersection of poetry and science, the timeless tangles of the heart.

-Kinship: Ursula K. Le Guin’s Love Poem to Trees, the Interleaving of Life and Death, and the Eternal Flame of Being
+Kinship: Ursula K. Le Guin’s Love Poem to Trees, Transience, and Eternity

 A lyrical reminder that “the word for world is forest” and the feeling of forest is love.